HoustonNguyen/QTELR/README.md

 This repository serves as a archive for showing work done for my capstone project during my senior year of under graduate school.
 This repository and project will not be receiving updates.

+The original owner of the repository is https://github.com/mmilord, but the repository was set to private.